 Travel by coach or bus

 As with all more complex journeys, you should first consider if it is appropriate to undertake the journey with your dog.
-If you are not sure, you should contact your local Guide Dogs Community Team or the assistance dog organisation who trained your dog, for advice.
+If you are not sure, you should contact Guide Line on 0800 7811444 (open Monday to Friday between 9am and 5pm) or the assistance dog organisation who trained your dog, for advice.

 Firstly, you should find out from the coach operator what accommodation will be available for your dog on the coach they are planning to use for the trip.
 Coaches come in many configurations, and seating and floor space can vary greatly between vehicles.